end-initiative/end-initiative/pages/artificer.md

 Alternatively, 3 charges can be expelled to cast a small chain lightning spell that hits 2d4 targets for 2d4+1 lightning damage.
 Targets must be within 5 feet of each other to be chained and the lightning cannot double back.
 Add 2d4 damage if they are wearing armor made of metal or are primarily made of metal.
 Activating any amount of charges is a free action.

-  - name: smiting
-    type: weapon
-    applicable:
+## Smiting

+Type: Weapon Enchantment

-      - Any Weapon
+Applicable: Any Weapon

-    cost: 500
+Cost: 500

-    description: |
+Description:

 Adds 1d8 damage against any fiend, undead or were-creature, monstrosities.
 If you have the Class Feature Channel Divinity, increase this damage to 1d10.

-  - name: sprout
-    type: weapon
-    applicable:
+## Sprout

+Type: Weapon Enchantment

-      - Any Weapon, Any Implement
+Applicable: Any Weapon, Any Implement

-    cost: 999
+Cost: 999

-    description: |
+Description:

 In harmony with the forces of nature, you command growth and decay.
       Three times per day as a standard action, you can point to a single area with this weapon to cause 1 of 3 effects to take effect within a 20 foot range.

       1. Vines grow from the ground at point you can see and grip at any creatures within a 15 feet cube.
 Creatures within the area must make a DC 11+Proficiency Bonus Dexterity Saving Throw or be restrained.
 Creatures can attempt another Dexterity Saving Throw at the end of their turns.
 This effect requires the ground to be dirt or a layer of stone no thicker than 5 feet.

       2. Thorns launch out from the ground and attack all creatures within a 15 foot cube, forcing them to make a Dexterity Saving Throw with a DC of 12+ Proficiency Bonus or they take 2d4+1 piercing damage.
 On a successful save they take half damage.
 This effect requires the ground to be dirt or a layer of stone no thicker than 5 feet.

       3. You target a plant no larger than a 5 feet diameter and 20 feet in height to wilt and become brittle for 1 hour or until ended as another bonus action.
 While wilted, creatures who move onto the plant or are already on it must succeed on a Dexterity Saving Throw with a DC equal to their weight/5 or collapse the plant and fall prone.
 If the plant is less than 5 feet diameter and 5 feet tall then a creature already on the plant or first moving onto the plant will automatically crumble.
 If the plant is not destroyed during the wilt effect, it returns to its former state with no ill effects.
 This effect does not work on sentient plants.

-  - name: suspended
-    type: weapon
-    applicable:
+## Suspended

+Type: Weapon Enchantment

-      - Any Corporeal Item
+Applicable: Any Corporeal Item

-    cost: 300
+Cost: 300

-    description: |
+Description:

 An item with this enchantment will remain frozen in space when nothing is touching it.
 It is considered weightless and offers no surface for physical deflection or support if it is in its suspended state.
 It is not prone to being used in a thrown or dropped capacity, as if it were to be used in either action, it would stop moving as soon as it was released.
       Examples:
       * If it is set atop a table, and the table falls out from under it, it would stay.
       * If disarmed by a creature in combat it would not drop to the floor, but remain in your immedient location midair.
       * If held out and released, it would float.
 However, if you were to press on it as if trying to climb, you would immediately push it down with no resistance.

-  - name: thunderous
-    type: weapon
-    applicable:
+## Thunderous

+Type: Weapon Enchantment

-      - Any Weapon
+Applicable: Any Weapon

-    cost: 600
+Cost: 600

-    description: |
+Description:

 This weapon is imbued with the power of thunder and grants you the ability to push foes with your blows.
 When activated, this weapon adds 1d4 thunder damage to attacks with it until the end of your turn.
 Each creature hit with this weapon must make a DC 10 + Proficiency Saving Throw or be pushed back 5 feet for every 5 hit points of damage done.
 If a target is slammed into a wall or obstacle that would stop their movement, they take another 1d4 bludgeoning damage.
 If that obstacle is another creature, that creature must make a DC 10 + Proficiency Strength Saving Throw or take the same amount of bludgeoning damage.
       The weapon stores 5 charges of this ability at a time, and requires 1 hour to recover 1 charge.
       Alternatively, 2 charges can be expelled to grant your next strike a 15 foot cone shaped version of Thunderwave, cast from your position.
 Creatures within range need to succeed on a DC 12 + Proficiency Bonus Strength saving throw or suffer 1d8 thunder damage and be pushed back 10 feet and knocked prone.
 On a successful save they take half damage and are not pushed back or knocked prone.
       Activating any amount of charges is a free action.

-  - name: transforming
-    type: weapon
-    applicable:
+## Transforming

+Type: Weapon Enchantment

-      - Any Metal Weapon
+Applicable: Any Metal Weapon

-    cost: 375
+Cost: 375

-    description: |
+Description:

 As a bonus action this weapon can be transformed into armored gauntlets, another weapon of same damage type and material, or into a shield.
       When transformed into gauntlets, the wearer gains +1 AC and their unarmed attacks turn into 1d4.
 If the wearer is a Monk, it increases to whatever they use for their unarmed attacks +1 for d4's, +2 for d6's, +3 for d8's, and +4 for d8's.
 The weapon can only last as gauntlets for 3 rounds of combat and then must spend 2 rounds again as a weapon before transforming back into the gauntlets.
 As gauntlets they do not count as armor for the purpose of any effects.

-  - name: whispering
-    type: weapon
-    applicable:
+## Whispering
+Type: Weapon Enchantment
-      - Any Corporeal Item
+Applicable: Any Corporeal Item
-    cost: 175
-    description: |
+Description:
 When you point this weapon at a creature within 20 feet, you can think of a short sentence and send it telepathically to their mind as if using the Message spell.
 However unlike the message spell, you and the target do not have to share a language for them to be sent a message, but they may not understand it.
 Can only be used twice per hour.

-  - name: aquias
-    type: armor
-    applicable:
+----------------------------Armor Enchantments----------------------------

+## Aquias

+Type: Armor Weapon

-      - Any Heavy Armor
+Applicable: Any Heavy Armor

-    cost: 250
+Cost: 250

-    description: |
+Description:

 Armor enchanted with this acts normal until in or near water.
 Once submerged, it gains magical scales that lays atop the metal and fins and ethereal webbing sprout along it.
       While wearing heavy armor with the Aquias trait while up to at least the neck line from the feet in water, it is treated as light armor and offers a +3 on Athletic checks.
 Furthermore, your movement speed is increased by 15’ and you can jump up to 5’ straight up from the water.
       If you are within 30’ of a body of water of at least a 5x5x2 squares, the armor gains 5’ of movement speed, a +1 to athletic checks, and the armor counts as medium armor.

-  - name: blessed
+## Blessed
-    type: armor
+Type: armor
-    applicable:
-      - Common Clothes
-      - Robes
+Applicable: Common Clothes, Robes
-    cost: 275
+Cost: 275
-    description: |
+Description:
 When you receive healing effects from spells while wearing Blessed clothes, you gain an additional 1d10 temporary hit points per 10 points healed.
 You do not gain any for less than 10 hit points healed.
 These temporary hit points do not stack after one instance of healing.
       If the wearer of Blessed clothes casts a healing spell, they can add an additional 1d6 health restored by the spell per spell level.
       These effect can each only be used twice per day.
   - name: comfortable